Photo by Lenstravelier on Unsplash

 By Brad Clarke

+If you’ve asked yourself “Why is my cat eating dog food?” then you’re in the right place.
 If a cat and a dog are part of your family unit, you may find that they enjoy sharing their things.
 Perhaps you have found your cat snuggled up in your dog’s bed or your dog playing with your cat’s favorite toy.
-While sharing their space and belongings is likely harmless, and even downright adorable, it can become an issue if they start sharing their food, especially if your cat has already gotten a taste for your dog’s food.
+While sharing their space and belongings is likely harmless, and even downright adorable, but can cats eat dog food?
+It can actually become an issue if your cat and dog start sharing their food, especially if your cat has already gotten a taste for your dog’s food.

-When you consider how dog food is made and the ingredients, it may seem harmless to let your cat take a few bites of your dog’s food, but it can lead to long term health problems for your cat and even your dog.
+When you consider how dog food is made and the ingredients, it may seem harmless if your cat eats dog food once or twice, but it can lead to long term health problems for your cat and even your dog.

 Below we discuss the ways in which allowing your cat to eat dog food can be harmful and ways you can keep your cat from snacking on your dog’s food.